goldenguy00/LemurFusion/README.md

 - Improve AI with predictive aiming and projectile dodging

+- Projectile dodging settings for refining the AI

 - Stat Rebalancing and Stat Increase Per Fusion

 - Teleport to owner distance